WHY CHOOSE RAVEN HALL HOTEL FOR YOUR SCARBOROUGH TRIP?

-Scarborough is a town with a long history, as the roots of the town can be traced all the way back to 966AD when it was founded by the Viking raider Thorgils Skarthi.
-However, this original settlement was destroyed soon after by another band of Vikings, and did not fully recover until around 1140AD, when a castle to protect the town was constructed.
+Scarborough is a town with a long history, as the roots of the town can be traced all the way back to 966AD when it was founded by the Viking raider, Thorgils Skarthi.
+However, this original settlement was destroyed soon after by another band of Vikings and did not fully recover until around 1140AD, when a castle to protect the town was constructed.

-In 1155AD, Charters were awarded to the town by King Henry II, which allowed a market to be set up on the sands, encouraging trade to flourish.
-In 1253, the town’s trade was boosted once again when the Scarborough Fair was permitted by the Royal Charter, allowing the creation of a festival which drew in traders from all over Europe.
+In 1155AD, charters were awarded to the town by King Henry II, which allowed a market to be set up on the sands, encouraging trade to flourish.
+In 1253, the town’s trade was boosted once again when the Scarborough Fair was permitted by the Royal Charter, allowing the creation of a festival that drew in traders from all over Europe.
 This successful festival ran yearly for nearly 500 years from the 13th to the 18th century.

 In 1626, an acidic water spring was discovered in the cliffs south of the town, leading to the creation of the Scarborough Spa, which attracted a large number of people to the town.
 It is now a venue for live music events and entertainment.
-This increase in visitors was the main reason that Scarborough became Britain's first seaside resort, gaining a rail connection and later in 1845 the construction of the Grand Hotel, the largest hotel in Europe at the time.
+This increase in visitors was the main reason that Scarborough became Britain's first seaside resort, gaining a railway station and later in 1845 the construction of the Grand Hotel, the largest hotel in Europe at the time.